Asbestos Lawsuit FAQs

 Every case is unique.
-Depending on the extent of harm you faced, the medical attention required and the hindrance that is now placed on your life, there is a certain standard of compensation you deserve.
+Depending on the extent of the harm you faced, the medical attention required, and the hindrance that is now placed on your life, there is a certain standard of compensation you deserve.
 In some cases, a settlement can be made out of court but it is important in these circumstances to not settle for less than you deserve.

 What will it cost to file a case regarding an asbestos-related disease?

 Many lawyers work on a contingency fee basis, which means you will not pay any money upfront, and you will only pay your legal costs if you win your case and receive your compensation.
 The attorney fees are taken directly from the compensation you receive.

 Are there time limits that apply to filing an asbestos claim?

 Each state operates on different statutes of limitations.
 Many states have a statute of limitations that begins on the date you were diagnosed with an asbestos-related disease or your family member died.
 Contact our attorneys as soon as possible.